 Introduction

 - Quentin Durward, by Sir Walter Scott, with introductory essay and notes by Andrew Lang.
 (London: Macmillan, 1908).
-See WorldCat.
+See WorldCat, but this is part of Macmillan’s reissue of the Nimmo series from 1892–94 and 1898.

 - Henry Stuart, Cardinal of York, and his Times, by Alice Shield, with an introduction by Andrew Lang.
 London: Longmans, 1908.